aws-neuron/aws-neuron-sdk/release-notes/conda/conda-mxnet-neuron.md

 Date:  11/25/2019

-This version is only available from the release DLAMI v26.0
+This version is only available from the release DLAMI v26.0.
+Please [update](../dlami-release-notes.md#known-issues) to latest version.

 ## Included Neuron Packages